louiswillems/louiswillems.github.io/_posts/2019-05-14-Scatterplot for text data & popularity of news articles.md

 <br>

-## 3. Visualize words frequency vs popularity of articles
+## 3. Visualize words frequency with Scattertext & popularity of articles
 <br>
 Before we plot our text data, we need to set a threshold for our pageviews to split our data into most and least reads news articles.
 <br>

 ```python